London Property Finder, applied machine learning

 Role: Applied machine learning, self-directed research.
 Timeline: 2026.

-An interactive tool that scores live London property listings against a stacked machine-learning ensemble, built to test whether publicly available data alone can identify mispriced homes.
+An interactive tool that scores live London property listings against a gradient-boosted machine-learning model, built to test whether publicly available data alone can identify mispriced homes.

 The question